monamishra95/GA4-Enterprise-Agent-Architecture/README.md

 ### Why GA4's Raw BigQuery Export Is a Strategic Asset

-Most analytics teams treat GA4 as a reporting tool.
+Most analytics teams currently use GA4 as a reporting tool.
 The V2 architecture treats it as a data warehouse input.
-GA4's BigQuery export gives you hit-level, unsampled, real-time event data — every page_view, scroll_depth, session_start, and conversion, with all event parameters intact.
+GA4's BigQuery export gives an advertiser the hit-level, unsampled, real-time event data — every page_view, scroll_depth, session_start, and conversion, with all event parameters intact.
 This raw stream is the foundation of your ML moat:

 **Feature engineering that GA4 UI never exposes.** Session-level features like `event_velocity_per_sec`, `time_between_events`, and `scroll_depth_vs_session_duration` are trivially computed in BigQuery SQL but invisible in the GA4 interface.
 These features are your strongest bot detection signals.